 I don’t think I harvested enough to make a big salad that year.

-I also remember several fishing and hunting days where the only thing I caught was a good nap.
+I also remember many fishing and hunting days where the only thing I caught was a good nap.

 Not only will hunting, tracking and trapping help provide food for the family, but you can also use these skills to protect your land and livestock.